MatthewCash/devicectrl-server/README.md

 The TCP server and clients must serialize messages with JSON, delineating messages with a newline (`\n`).
 The enums defining messages are defined in [devicectrl-common](https://github.com/MatthewCash/devicectrl-common).

-### UDP

-Supports a very primitive token-based authentication system with **no encryption**, it should not be used and will eventually be removed or replaced.

-The UDP server and clients must serialize messages with JSON, with each datagram containing a single, complete message.
-The enums defining messages are defined in [devicectrl-common](https://github.com/MatthewCash/devicectrl-common).

 ### HTTP

 Currently unimplemented